huyknguyendotcom/huyknguyen-blog/README.md

-# Blog huynkdotdev 📃
+# Blog huyknguyendotcom 📃

-Blog [huynkdotdev](https://blog.huynk.dev) is my personal blog, built with Astro.
+Blog [huyknguyendotcom](https://blog.huyknguyen.com) is my personal blog, built with Astro.
 I've created this blog to impart my insights on web development and inspire developers to continue their journey of learning and growth alongside me.

 ![Homepage](./highlight.png)